IN THE CLASSROOM

 ART & SCIENCE

-Every day our full-time, on-site art studio director offers preschoolers time and materials for artistic exploration.
+Every day our full-time, on-site art studio teacher offers preschoolers time and materials for artistic exploration.
 Sometimes that means setting out creative supplies for those children electing to attend open art studio.
-Other times, children will work in small groups on long–term, more involved projects, with more guidance from our art studio director.
+Other times, children will work in small groups on long–term, more involved projects, with more guidance from our art studio teacher.
 We believe in the importance of the process of making art, rather than focusing on a prescribed product.

 All food served at ChildRoots is organic, vegetarian and nut-free.
 We serve lunch and two snacks daily.
 Meals are served family-style under our signature "Take 5” plan, which incorporates a grain, bean, fresh fruit, vegetable, and dairy.
 Each food group is served in a separate communal bowl.
 In this way, children are able to eat more of what they like while minimizing the waste of what’s not eaten.
 Teachers eat alongside children in this communal dining experience.